claudiajaeger/onboarding-portal-v2/README.md

 * Visual Studio Code (recommended)
 * NodeJS

+## Installation
+For this project to work you need to install node

 Download node **[here](https://nodejs.org/en/download/)** and check if it's been installed in the terminal:
 ```
 node -v
 ```

-## Run in browser
-To run the project in the browser simply drag the index.html file to your browser and it should start